 Here are some common steps you should take if you experience an accident.

 - Always retrieve dislodged fillings or caps.
-Refabricating a cap will be just as costly as it was the first time it was placed.
+Remaking a cap will be just as costly as it was the first time it was placed.

 - Contact your dentist immediately

-- Use a temp dental cream to reattach the crown to its original position if you are traveling
+- Use a dental cream to reattach the crown in its original position if you are traveling

-Oral hygiene, tooth grinding, and other oral habits affect how long a crown will last
+Oral hygiene habits, tooth grinding, and other oral habits affect how long a crown will last

 Many dental problems are age-related.
 If you are 65 or older, you are more likely to be taking medications that cause dry mouth.
 Decreased saliva flow can lead to tooth decay and gum disease.
 These dental problems may increase your risk of a dislodged crown.